Solomon Nason: Background

-Nason was born in Standish, Cumberland County, Maine on December 16, 1825, and received a common school education.
+Nason was born on December 16, 1825 in Standish, in Cumberland County, Maine, and received a state school education.
 He became a farmer and lumberman.
-Nason went to California in 1849, but returned to Maine in 1853, and in that same year moved to Wisconsin, settling in Wood County along with his brother William G. Nason in the spring of 1855.
+Nason moved to California in 1849, but returned to Maine in 1853, and in that same year moved to Wisconsin, settling in Wood County, along with his brother, William G. Nason, in the spring of 1855.
 They settled in the area later known as "Nasonville" (at that time commencing about three or four miles southwest of what was to become Marshfield, and extending towards Maple Works and Neillsville in Clark County) since the Nason brothers had early settled at a site about eleven miles southwest of Marshfield.
 The Nasons settled permanently in what would later be termed Nasonville proper in September 1856, buying land in Section 5, Town 24 N, Range 2 E (Rock Township), and also buying several adjoining sections.
 Solomon later donated a portion of this land, on which the hamlet of Lindsey would be erected.
 Solomon Nason established and kept a store in Nasonville, and when a Nasonville post office was established was appointed postmaster in 1859, serving in that capacity until 1878.